purol/dual-readout/README.md

 The example of saved data is the below plot:
 ![Alt text](/img/S_256.png "S_256")

-The size of images is 256x256.
-Therefore, format of image is 4x256x256 (channel x height x width)
+The size of single images is 256x256.
+Therefore, the size of image is 4x256x256 (channel x height x width)

 ### How to run CNN
 https://github.com/purol/HEP-CNN